Standards of Academic Progress

 How can a student regain eligibility if/when an appeal is denied?

 If an appeal is denied, a student may regain eligibility by completing a specified number of credit hours without the benefit of financial aid.
+The number of courses required is based on an individual's historical academic record.

 - Academic Plan: An Academic Plan is a course of action that, if followed, will ensure that the student is able to meet the University's SAP standards by a specific point in time.